turn resolutions into results

 - Prioritize and order them

-- Use a visual map to display
+- Use a visual map to display the tasks

 - Assign milestones to each task